grafana/athena-datasource/README.md

 SELECT {column_1}, {column_2} FROM {table};
 ```

-#### Timeseries / Graph visualizations
+#### Timeseries and Graph visualizations

-For timeseries / graph visualizations, there are a few requirements:
+Time series ad graph visualizations, you must:

-- A column with a `date` or `datetime` type must be selected
-- The `date` column must be in ascending order (using `ORDER BY column ASC`)
+- Select a column with a `date` or `datetime` type.
+The `date` column must be in ascending order (using `ORDER BY column ASC`).
-- A numeric column must also be selected
+- Also select a numeric column.

 #### Inspecting the query